mowgl-i/66-Days-of-Data/README.md

 [x] Day 32:

 Close to parsing Dr.K log.
 Stuck on capturing text past 3rd colon.

+[x] Day 33:
+Finished Dr.K Log.
+Searched from end of line.
+Also wrapped live socket into function, though, I'm not sure how to close it once it's ran.
+Maybe assign websocket to global env instead of local funciton env.